Malith18/Malith18/README.md

 ## Hi there 👋
-My name is Malith Praveen, and I'm a Cybersecurity Specialist from Sri Lanka.
+My name is Malith Praveen Rajapaksha, and I'm a Cybersecurity Specialist from Sri Lanka.

 ## About me